Professor. John R. Buck

 Peter Khomchuk received his B.Sc. and M.Sc. degrees in electrical engineering from the Vinnitsa National Technical University, Vinnitsa, Ukraine in 2006 and 2008, respectively.
 Currently he is pursuing a Ph.D. degree in electrical engineering in the UMass Darmouth.
 His research interests include statistical signal processing, array processing, radar signal processing and MIMO radars as well as pattern recognition with application to remote sensing and automatic target classification.

 - Saurav R. Tuladhar (PhD Student)

 Saurav received his BE from Institute of Eigineering, Tribhuvan University in Nepal and MS in Electrical Engineering (Signal Processing) from UMass Dartmouth.
 Saurav is currently pursuing his PhD degree.
 His research is focused on applying recent results from infinite Random Matrix Theory to adaptive array processing algorithms in limited sample support settings (sonar applications).
+He worked as an intern in the Phased Array System Toolbox development team at the MathWorks during the summer of 2012.
 His academic interests include adaptive array signal processing and random matrix theory.
 He is also interested in software implementation of signal processing algorithms and photography .

 - Yang Liu (MS)

 Yang is working on developing optimum pulsing sequence for MRI.